 I am a bit of an odd duck.
 In my twenties I attempted to remedy that.
 My camera became an extension of my psyche.
-In my twenties, I attempted to reconcile traumatic events from my childhood.
+I attempted to reconcile traumatic events from my childhood.
 Photography granted me that space.

 I love finding the quirky in the mundane; stumbling across an image that inspires my curiosity.